 Lotteries and games

-Lotteries (raffles) and games, such as bingo, are popular fundraising activities.
-The Gaming and Wagering Commission Act 1987 provides permits to charitable groups, community based organisations and sporting bodies for the purpose of raising funds from gaming related activities.
+The Gaming and Wagering Commission Act 1987 allows permits to be issued to charitable groups, community based organisations and sporting bodies for the purpose of raising funds from gaming related activities such as:

-- trade promotion lotteries (e.g. a colouring in competition or entries drawn randomly from a barrel);
+- trade promotion (e.g. colouring in competition or entries drawn randomly);

 - video lottery terminals;